Structural parameters and possible association of the Ultra-Faint Dwarfs Pegasus III and Pisces II from deep Hubble

 The observed magnitudes were corrected for dust extinction and reddening using the \texttt{dustmaps} module \citep{Green2018} with the \cite{Schlegel1998} maps and \cite{Schlafly2011} recalibration.
 We converted the ACS photometry from STMAG filters to VEGAMAG $V$ and $I$ using the conversions and zero-points given in \cite{Sirianni2005}.
 To convert the WFC3 photometry, we employed \texttt{synphot} \citep{synphot} to generate representative blackbodies of field stars (5200~K and 5100~K for the Peg~III and Psc~II off-fields).
 Finally, we used \texttt{stsynphot} \citep{stsynphot} to calculate the filter conversion terms for these blackbodies and the WFC3 VEGAMAG zero-points for the observation dates.
 The resulting color-magnitude diagrams (CMDs) and typical errors are shown in Figure \ref{fig:cmd}, where cuts have been made based on the ``star-galaxy" flag.

 To present the data and to explore the existence of the elongation in Peg~III measured by \cite{Kim2016}, we created a contour map of stellar number density by performing a kernel density estimate on the data using 67 4\farcs5 by 4\farcs5 bins.
+The maps are orientated such that north is in the direction of the positive $y$-axis and east is in the direction of the negative $x$-axis.
 The left panel of Figure \ref{fig:contours} shows the 10 levels as filled contours for Peg~III.
+There is an overdensity in the northwest (NW), however it is not in the direction of Psc~II, which is indicated by the white arrow pointing from the center to the east.
 The contour map for Psc~II is illustrated in the right panel of Figure \ref{fig:contours}, created using the same process as for the Peg~III map.
 This is consistent with density contour maps from \cite{Belokurov2010}, \cite{Sand2012}, \cite{Munoz2018}, and \cite{Garofalo2021}, as all show Psc~II with more regular levels.
 Comparing Psc~II to Peg~III, we see that Psc~II is more compact and has a higher peak smoothed surface density.